Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: Experimental Results

 \subsection{Splitting at Scale}

-To evaluate splitting approaches for larger collections and as $n/r$ grows, we perform $\LF$ inversion move query steps using \texttt{RunPerm}.
-We do not use \texttt{Move-r} in this section as it experienced memory issues for $d > 16$.
-We briefly note that balancing likely has a much larger memory footprint then the relatively simple length capping, although we did not measure this.
-The $\phi$ permutation was omitted for this reason, since we could not obtain balanced move structures without \texttt{Move-r}.
+To evaluate splitting approaches for larger collections and as $n/r$ grows, we perform $\LF$ inversion move query steps using \texttt{Orbit}.
 Overall, we compared an unbalanced move structure, length capping with $c=4$, balancing with $\alpha=8$, and the combination with $c=4$ and $d=8$.
 These parameters were selected due to their strong performance in both experiments of Section~\ref{sec:splits}.

 Results for splitting at scale are shown in Figure~\ref{fig:scale}.
 Methods which perform length capping are consistently faster than those that do not, with only a slight improvement from balancing when compared to unbalanced.
 The time per query for length capping and the combination of splitting approaches is comparable with no decisive best approach.
 With respect to space, length capping approaches are at least $\sim40\%$ smaller than the unbalanced or only balanced move structures.
-This trend is consistent across varyingly large collections of chr19 sequences.
+This trend is consistent across varying collections of chr19 sequences.